-Typhoon batters Taiwan, barrels toward mainland China
+Typhoon batters Taiwan, barrels into mainland China

 Closings and cancellations in southern Taiwan

-Schools and offices across the south of Taiwan closed, and dozens of flights were canceled, according to news reports.
+Schools and offices across the south of Taiwan closed, and flights were canceled, according to news reports.

 Two people were injured, according to Taiwanese authorities.
 More than 500,000 households lost power, Taiwanese state-run Central News Agency said.